Text of Mermazine with a fishy tale on the initial M, designed by Vix Valentine.

 For inclusion in Issue 2, please submit work by 6th March 2026.
 Please note that we do not accept any AI-generated content.

-Find out more with Norwich Pagan Moot on 7th December on Zoom!
+Find out more with Norwich Pagan Moot on Sunday 8th February, in person at the Silver Road Community Centre, Norwich!

 Getting hold of a copy